 Burlington elder law attorneys provide assistance in making an estate plan that is appropriate for whatever your situation.Your personal family situation can have a profound impact on the type of planning that you need to do, so you should make certain that you get personalized help with using tools like wills, trusts, and powers of attorney to protect your assets and to protect your family.

 One of the most common situations which can create estate planning complications is a re-marriage.
 If you have already been married in the past, and especially if you have children from a prior marriage, getting married to someone else can create substantial complications that must be addressed during the estate planning process.

-Unsworth LaPlante, PLC is here to help you address those complications.
+Unsworth LaPlante, PLLC is here to help you address those complications.
 We know the ins-and-outs of estate planning for blended families and we will help you to make the choices that are right for you and your loved ones when you make an estate plan or when you update your plans that are already in place.
 Give us a call today to find out more about how Burlington elder law attorneys can help you.

 Estate Planning Considerations for a Second Marriage

 When you get married for the second time, one key step to take is to make sure you have made appropriate adjustments to any of your accounts or assets that might still have your former spouse as a beneficiary.
 Ideally, after a divorce, you will have taken steps like changing your will, changing the beneficiary on life insurance policies, and restructuring the ownership of assets so you and your ex were no longer joint owners.
 If you failed to take any of these steps to remove your former partner as a person who inherits, now is the opportune time to do that since you now have a new spouse who may be reliant upon you to help achieve financial security.